sftp-nik/Translatify/README.md

 ## Language Translator

-Language Translator is a simple language translation and text-to-speech application built using Python and Tkinter.
+Translatify is a simple language translation and text-to-speech application built using Python and Tkinter.
 It utilizes the Google Translate API for language translation and the Google Text-to-Speech (gTTS) API for converting translated text into speech.

 ## Features